kaust-library/repo2preservica/README.md

-# repo2preservica
+# Repo to Preservica

-Script to ingest files from the repository to Presevica
+Script to ingest files from the institutional repository into Presevica.